📊 Projekt

 • Neural networks

-• AI-based image recognition
+• AI-based data processing

-• AI in production economics (learning factory)
+• AI in production economics (Industry 4.0)

-• AI in engineering sciences (civil engineering)
+• AI in engineering sciences

 • Sensor platforms and AI